hilaryzen/MKS22X-MarioKart/README.md

 Kayla: I started to experiment with keys.
 I got the map moving based on whether the user clicks w, a, s, or d.

-Hilary: I started the Player class and wrote isOnRoad for the Kart class.
+Hilary: I started the Player class and wrote isOnRoad for the Kart class, which checks if the image below it is green.

 5/22

 Kayla: After the simple movements, I turned to rotations.
 The map should now be rotating left or right based on the keys r and t.
 I spawned a kart and adjusted the initial coordinates for the image so that it would zoom in on the starting line.

+Hilary: I added variables and methods to the Image class so that each map could store its starting and ending points for the karts, and the values of the green.

 5/23